dart-backend/belatuk-examples/yewtube/README.md

 A video stream application build with Angel3 framework

-## Setup
+## Installation and Configuration

-### Build

-1. Open a terminal and run:
+1. Open a terminal and go to `backend` directory
+2. Run:

     ```bash
     dart pub get
     ```

-### Configuration

-`web\uploads` - Directory that stores the uploaded video files `db.json` - File that stores the uploaded video title, description and filename

-## For Development/Production

-1. Open a terminal and run the following:
+3. Run:

     ```bash
         dart bin/main.dart
     ```

-2. Open `http://localhost:3000` in a browser
+4. Open `http://localhost:3000` in a browser